ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAircraftProp.rst

 IAircraftProp
 =============

-.. py:class:: IAircraftProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAircraftProp

    object

    Interface used to access the propulsion options for the Basic Acceleration Model of an aircraft.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAircraftProp

 Overview
 --------